Magistrates Court of the Australian Capital Territory: Jurisdiction

 The territorial jurisdiction of the Magistrates Court encompasses the entirety of the Australian Capital Territory and the Jervis Bay Territory.
 Under the Jervis Bay Acceptance Act 1915 (Cth), the laws of the Australian Capital Territory apply in that particular area.
 Magistrates from the ACT travel to Jervis Bay Village on a regular basis to hold court for the region.

-The Magistrates Court is established under, and has jurisdiction under, the Magistrates Court Act 1930 (ACT).
+The Magistrates Court is established under, and has jurisdiction under, the Court of Petty Sessions Ordinance (No. 2) 1930 (No. 21), now renamed the Magistrates Court Act 1930 (ACT).

 It has a summary jurisdiction to deal with most criminal offences.
 Criminal offences which carry a maximum term of imprisonment of two years or less, or for Commonwealth offences one year or less, must be heard by a magistrate.
 Some offences may be heard in either the Magistrates Court or the Supreme Court.

 It also has jurisdiction to hear civil cases that are between $25,000 and $250,000 in value, although it cannot hear cases in which the title to land is in dispute.
 Any amount in dispute under $25,000 is dealt with by the ACT Civil and Administrative Tribunal.

 It also has jurisdiction to deal with family violence orders, personal protection orders and workplace protection orders.

 The Children's Court is a division within the Magistrates Court that hears matters involving children or young people, either for criminal matters or care and protection matters.

 The Coroner's Court is another division within the Magistrates Court that investigates violent or unnatural deaths, suspicious fires and/or explosions, but it cannot make orders to punish offenders.
 All magistrates are coroners by virtue of their appointment and special magistrates may also be appointed coroners.

 The Industrial Court is another division that has jurisdiction to deal with criminal and civil matters arising out of industrial or work safety contexts.

 Magistrates are also justices of the peace by virtue of their appointment as a magistrate.